Manhattan Murder Mystery | 1993

 Carol voices her first suspicions over a meal at what was fave Woody Allen hangout, Elaine’s, 1703 Second Avenue between East 88th and East 89th Streets on the Upper East Side, until it closed in 2011 after the death of owner Elaine Kaufman.
 Elaine’s is famously also featured in Allen’s earlier Manhattan and in his 1998 satire Celebrity.

 The Lipton’s take their son (an early appearance by Scrubs’s Zach Braff, director of Garden State) to the 21 Club, 21 West 52nd Street, between Fifth and Sixth Avenues, midtown, where you can see its cheery frontage of tiny jockeys.
 The club is also featured in Oliver Stone’s Wall Street.

 The grand old establishment, where Carol attends a wine tasting and sees the supposedly-dead neighbour on a bus, is the the National Arts Club, 15 Gramercy Park South at Irving Place in the Gramercy district.
 Its olde worlde interior forms one of the period backdrops for Martin Scorsese’s The Age of Innocence.

-Marcia Fox (Anjelica Huston) gives Larry a lesson in a poker at the The Leopard at des Artistes (formerly the Cafe des Artistes), 1 West 67th Street at Central Park West and Columbus Avenue on the West Side, the location – supposedly – for Louis Malle’s My Dinner With Andre.
+Marcia Fox (Anjelica Huston) gives Larry a lesson in a poker at The Leopard at des Artistes (formerly the Cafe des Artistes), 1 West 67th Street at Central Park West and Columbus Avenue on the West Side, where the aggrieved women meet up in The First Wives Club and the location – supposedly – for Louis Malle’s My Dinner With Andre.